 This course develops the qualitative and quantitative skills necessary to evaluate the probability of health effects from exposure to environmental contaminants.
-Basic concepts of qualitative and quantitative risk assessment are demonstrated with practical case studies.
+Basic concepts of qualitative and quantitative risk assessments are demonstrated with practical case studies.
+Emphasis is placed on hazard identification, dose-response evaluation, exposure assessment, and risk characterization.

-Emphasis is place on hazard identification, dose-response evaluation, exposure assessment, and risk characterization.
-Integration of risk assessment with risk management and communicating risks to the public are discussed.
-Regulatory aspects of risk assessment in the promulgation of environmental standards are presented.
+Integration of risk assessments with risk management and risk communication with the public are discussed.
+Regulatory aspects of risk assessment in the promulgation of occupational standards are presented.